 Ideas Have Consequences

-He was a troublemaker by some accounts a free spirit at the very least, but a man who had seen suffering and was ready to make his mark on the new world and the entire globe in turn.
+He was a troublemaker by some accounts—a free spirit at the very least—but he was a man who had seen suffering and was ready to make his mark on the new world and the entire globe in turn.

-What Paine wrote wasn’t really a “book”, it was just a pamphlet with his ideas of what a new government could look like.
-It was called “Common Sense” and it spread across the new world like wildfire distributing 500,000 copies all in all at a time when the colonies only had 2 million residents.
+What Paine wrote wasn't really a “book.”
+It was just a pamphlet with his ideas of what a new government could look like.
+It was called “Common Sense,” and it spread across the new world like wildfire, distributing 500,000 copies in all at a time when the colonies only had 2 million residents.

 Ideas have consequences

-Humans are hard-wired to accept things as they are, stick with the status quo, give in to social pressure to conform.
-If we see something wrong with the world or our trade or our family we often resort to complaining and end off with something like “It is what it is” or “but what are you going to do”.
-We think we are too weak, our voice is too small, our cause is lost so we stick with what we know and keep our heads down.
+Humans are hard-wired to accept things as they are, stick with the status quo, and give in to social pressure to conform.
+If we see something wrong with the world or our trade or our family, we often resort to complaining and end off with something like “it is what it is” or “but what are you going to do?”
+We think we are too weak, our voice is too small, and our cause is lost, so we stick with what we know and keep our heads down.

-I had a friend who used to RAGE about politics non-stop and yet his own children were constantly running into issues and showing him no respect.
-He had 1000 opinions about what was wrong with the world and yet when speaking about his own daughter he would say “what are you going to do”.
+I had a friend who used to RAGE about politics non-stop, and yet his own children were constantly running into issues and showing him no respect.
+He had 1000 opinions about what was wrong with the world, yet when speaking about his own daughter, he would say, “What are you going to do?”